jrgenerative/fixed-wing-sim/README.md

 * Adjust the paths to your FlightGear installation in `runFlightGear.bat` and `runFlightGear.m` in `ExperimentalCarrierSimulink/utilities`.
 * To run `mainComputeLTI.m`, check the configuration section to make the necessary adjustments to run this script in your environment and with the desired parameters.

-## <a name="airframe"></a>Simulated Airframe
+## <a name="airframe"></a>Airframe

-The airframe has a twin-boom fuselage and a wing with upward cranked tips.
+The simulated airframe has a twin-boom fuselage and a wing with upward cranked tips.
 The total wing span is 1.5m and the take-off weight is 1.56kg (actual glider equiped with on-board computer and temporarily installed electric motor for testing / take-off).
 Center of gravity has been found to be at 92mm from the leading edge of the main wing.
 Via GPS measurements a gliding velocity of about 45km/h was confirmed (at roughly zero elevator deflection).
 The glider uses two actuators: elevator and rudder.
 The rudder is asymmetrically attached to the left of the two vertical stabilizers.

 Below is the airframe as defined for the vortex lattice method computation with Tornado: